lynx-x-ray-observatory/soxs/doc/source/command_line/instrument.rst

                             one.
       --subpixel_res        Don't uniformly distribute event positions within pixels.
+      --no_dither           Turn dithering off entirely.
+      --dither_params DITHER_PARAMS
+                            The parameters controlling the size and period of dither.
+Four floats joined by commas, in the form of x_amp,y_amp,x_period,y_period.
+The first two numbers
+                            are in arcseconds and the second are in seconds.
+                            Default: 8.0,8.0,1000.0,707.0
+      --aimpt_shift AIMPT_SHIFT
+                            The shift of the aimpoint on the detector in both directions from the nominal aimpoint in arcseconds.
+                            Default: [0.0, 0.0]
       --random_seed RANDOM_SEED
                             A constant integer random seed to produce a consistent set of random numbers.